FernandoBuGu/SQL/README.md

 	- BCGEqueries.sql: Queries examples
 	- BCGEqueries.java: Queries examples using Java Database Connectivity (JDBC)
 	- BCGEqueries_DAO.java: Queries examples using Data Access Object (DAO) and JDBC

+	Hibernate_example
+	- App.java: Using hibernate to pass java objects to MySQL and viceversa.
+Requires the next 3 files.
+	- Gene.java: class to create a table that can be inserted in MySQL.
+	- GeneDescription.java: class to create a table embedded within the Gene.java table.
+	- hibernate.cfg.xml: connection to the BCGE MySQL database